 What We Offer

 Canoe the Wild offers canoeing adventures in Northern Maine and Eastern Canada for the beginner and seasoned paddler alike.
-Canoe trips are a great way to experience nature, view wildlife, learn a new skill, take pictures, catch a fish, have fun and connect with family and friends in an environment free of modern distractions.
+Canoe trips are a great way to experience nature, view wildlife, learn a new skill, take pictures, catch a fish, have fun and connect with family and friends.
 Maine and Canada are great destinations for those looking for a leisurely time or exciting and remote back country adventure.
 Canoe the Wild is committed to a higher then expected level of service, an uncommon attention to details.

 Our guides will instruct you in the basics (as needed) on and off the river.
 We’ll go over how to handle a canoe including proper canoe strokes, how to work in sync with your canoe partner and reading the river.
 Guides will discuss potential river hazards and how to avoid.
 Upon arriving at the campsite, guides discuss how to set up camp including setting up tents, group tarp and what needs to be done in the way of camp chores.